llvm/llvm-blog-www/content/posts/2024-08-29-GSoC-2024-statistical_analysis_of_llvm-ir_compilation.md

 # Current Status

 Currently, there are three PRs that require approval to be merged.
 There has been ongoing discussion on their contents, so few steps should be left to merge them.
-In the current state, users of the dataset utils repository should be able to readily reproduce the quantitative results I had obtained for my midterm presentation graphs.
+In the current state, users of the utilities in [PR38](https://github.com/llvm-ml/llvm-ir-dataset-utils/pull/38) should be able to readily reproduce the quantitative results I had obtained for my GSoC midterm presentation graphs.
 Users can easily perform outlier analysis as well on the IR files (excluding Julia IR).
 Some of the results include the following:

 Scatter Plot of C IR Files: